Black Rabbit: Reception

+Critical response

-The review aggregator website Rotten Tomatoes reported a 64% approval rating based on 44 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 68% approval rating based on 62 critic reviews.
 The website's critics consensus reads, "Elegantly plated but over-seasoned with grit, Black Rabbits unrelenting edginess can be off-putting but Jason Bateman and Jude Law's committed performances make for a satiating enough meal."
-Metacritic, which uses a weighted average, assigned a score of 62 out of 100 based on 22 critics, indicating "generally favorable".
+Metacritic, which uses a weighted average, assigned a score of 63 out of 100 based on 24 critics, indicating "generally favorable".